CMSgov/ab2d-pdp-documentation/README.md

 # Welcome to the AB2D Document Repository

 The documentation in this repository has been revised and moved to the new AB2D website.
-Please visit [API documentation](https://ab2d.cms.gov/api-documentation) to learn more about accessing production claims data, using parameters, and understanding claims data.
+Please refer to the new website links below or visit [API documentation](https://ab2d.cms.gov/api-documentation) for instructions on how to use the API:

+*   Production Access has been renamed [How to Access Production Claims Data](https://ab2d.cms.gov/access-production-claims-data).
+*   Claims Representation Details has been renamed [Claims Data Details](https://ab2d.cms.gov/claims-data-details).
+*   Long Term API Usage Model - V1 has been renamed [How to Filter Claims Data - V1](https://ab2d.cms.gov/filter-claims-data-v1).
+*   Long Term API Usage Model - V2 has been renamed [How to Filter Claims Data - V2](https://ab2d.cms.gov/filter-claims-data-v2).
+*   Production User FAQs has been renamed [Troubleshooting Guide](https://ab2d.cms.gov/troublshooting-guide).

-The repository also provides sample scripts, which demonstrate how to pull data from the AB2D API.
+Moving forward, the main purpose of the repository is to provide sample scripts for AB2D.
+Sample scripts demonstrate how to pull claims data from the API.
 These clients are provided as examples, but are fully functioning (with some modifications) in the production environment.

-Please ensure that your production credentials are handled securely and not printed to logs or the terminal.
+Please ensure your production credentials are handled securely and not printed to logs or the terminal.
 Ensuring the privacy of data is the responsibility of each user and/or organization.

 ## Sample Client Repos
 *   [Python Sample Client](https://github.com/CMSgov/ab2d-sample-client-python/)